 Angel Reyes has been the president of Centinel Bank of Taos since 2003.
-Prior to that time, he was the bank’s chief financial officer for five years.
+Prior to that time, he served as the bank’s chief financial officer for five years.
 Born and raised in Taos, Mr. Reyes graduated from the New Mexico Military Institute as the ranking cadet.
-He completed undergraduate studies at the University of New Mexico’s Anderson School of Management and received his graduate degree from the Graduate School of Banking at the University of Colorado.
-Mr. Reyes has served as a board member of the New Mexico Bankers Association and was chair of the Taos Community Foundation.
+He completed undergraduate studies at the University of New Mexico’s Anderson’s Schools of Management and received his graduate degree from the Graduate School of Banking at the University of Colorado.

 - (505) 476-2250

 Lt.
 Gov. Howie Morales was raised in Silver City, New Mexico.
 As a teenager, he worked to help support his family and was the first in his family to attend college.
 He earned both a bachelor’s and master’s degree in bilingual special education from Western New Mexico University, and attained a doctorate from New Mexico State University.
 Lt.
 Gov. Morales taught special education in Silver City and in the Cobre School Districts and was a high school baseball coach.
 He was elected to the office of county clerk in Grant County in 2005, where he oversaw the modernization of the county’s voting systems.
 In 2008, Lt.
 Gov. Morales was appointed to fill the state legislative seat formerly held by Sen. Ben.
 Altamirano.
 Later that year, he ran for and won the seat.
 During his time as a state senator, he served on the Legislative Finance Committee and worked to improve New Mexico’s public education system.
 He was elected to the office of Lieutenant Governor of New Mexico in November, 2018.